apache/tvm-rfcs/rfcs/assets/0101/spec.md

             * If `t->strides` is not null, then `len(t->strides)` must match `len(b->strides)` or else an error is raised.
 For all `i` from 0 to `len(b->strides) - 1`, `b->strides[i]` must be an `IntImm` whose value matches `t->strides[i]` (or else an error is raised), an already bound `Var` whose bound value is `t->strides[i]` (or else an error is raised), or an unbound `Var` (in which case, it is bound with the value `t->strides[i]`).
             * `len(t->shape)` and `len(b->shape)` must match or else an error is raised.
 For all `i` from 0 to `len(b->shape) - 1`, `b->shape[i]` must be an `IntImm` whose value matches `t->shape[i]` (or else an error is raised), an already bound `Var` whose bound value is `t->shape[i]` (or else an error is raised), or an unbound `Var` (in which case, it is bound with the value `t->shape[i]`).
         5. One further condition that `PrimFunc`s expect of their `DLTensor` arguments: No two `DLTensor` arguments are permitted to alias each other.
         6. Next, `body` is executed.
 The `PrimFunc` produces outputs by mutating values in buffers passed as the inputs; these changes can be observed by the caller via the `DLTensor` representations passed in step i.
+If a `tir.ret` builtin was executed, the `PrimFunc` returns the value that was passed to `tir.ret`; otherwise, the `PrimFunc` returns a void value.
+Upon returning (whether after encountering a call to `tir.ret` or the end of `body`), the current scope is popped and all values allocated within the `PrimFunc` are freed.
 2. `LetStmt(var, value, body)`:
     1. Evaluate `value` (let us call the result `v`).
 If `var->type_annotation` is a `PointerType`, then implicitly cast `v` to a pointer to `var->type_annotation->element_type` (as far as TIR is concerned, it is simply a `Handle` value).
     2. Push a new scope.